michaeljones/maya-plugin-handler/README.md

 The code is in early stages and hasn't be tested with complex production plugins.
 It works in the basic tests but might fail in other scenarios.

+Also, note that not all functions are tested in the tests.
+It is a lot of work to create an example of every Maya MPx class in order to test the registration properly.

 Why?
 ----